Being a new gardener is hard.

 The Second Best Time to Water Your Garden: The Late Afternoon / Early Evening

-While watering at the end of the day is slighly worse than the morning, if you have no other option it’s certainly better than not watering at all!
+While watering at the end of the day is a slightly worse time to water plants than the early morning watering, if you have no other option it’s certainly better than not watering at all!

-If you go with evening watering, do your best to not get water all over your plants’ leaves.
+If you go with evening as the time to water plants, do your best to not get water all over your plants’ leaves.
 Damp leaves are a root cause of many pathogens and diseases, like the dreaded powdery mildew that can decimate an entire garden.
+Best case scenario, you’ll have excess water lost.

 Do Not Water at Night

-If you can avoid it, don’t water at night time.
+If you can avoid it, don’t water plants at night time, and avoid evening watering.
 The biggest reason why is what I mentioned above — you are dampening leaves and plant matter at night, when little to no evaporation will occur.
+You’re not giving the soil time to dry.
 This is a great recipe for diseases and rot, and not a good recipe for a healthy garden.

 If you absolutely can’t wait, then sure…water at night.
 But use a bit less water than you normally would, because there will be no evaporation.
 That means all of the water you pour onto the soil will sink in and be used up by your plants.